Colour-balanced subgraphs: Open Problems

-\end{conjecture} There is also a gap between the $\bigO(k^2)$ upper bound obtained in \cref{thm:complete_colours} and the constant lower bound constructed in \cref{thm:lower_Kn} for matchings in complete graphs.
+There are several interesting directions for further research.
+There is a gap between the $\bigO(k^2)$ bound obtained for representative matchings in bipartite graphs in \cref{thm:vec-bipartite}, and the worst-case lower bound of $\sqrt{k/2}$ constructed for colour-balanced matchings in \cref{thm:lower-Knn}.
+Our use of \cref{thm:vec-bipartite} to prove each of our other results for representative subgraphs implies that any improvement to the general $k^2$ bound in \cref{thm:vec-bipartite} immediately gives an equal improvement to the $k^2$ factor in the bounds of each of our other results.
+We would therefore be very interested to know the true bound.
+In the specific case of colour-balanced matchings, we conjecture that our lower bound is optimal. \begin{conjecture} For all positive integers $k$ and $t$, every colour-balanced $k$-edge-coloured $K_{kt,kt}$ admits a perfect matching $M$ satisfying \end{conjecture} There is also a gap between the $\bigO(k^2)$ upper bound obtained in \cref{thm:complete_colours} and the constant lower bound constructed in \cref{thm:lower_Kn} for matchings in complete graphs.
 We again conjecture that the lower bound is correct.
 If this is true, then our $\sqrt{k}$ lower bound for perfect matchings of $K_{kt,kt}$ implies that new ideas will be necessary to prove it. \begin{conjecture} There exists some absolute constant $C$ such that for all positive integers $k$ and $t$, every colour-balanced $k$-edge-colouring of $K_{2kt}$ admits a perfect matching $M$ satisfying $f_c(M) < C$. \end{conjecture} Improvements via other means to our remaining error bounds would also be of interest.
 We highlight two cases in particular.
 First, when $k=2$, error-bounds that are sharp up to an additive constant are known for embeddings of fixed spanning forests of maximum degree $\Delta$ (see \cite{hollom2024}).
 While we have shown that for $k > 2$ the error remains linear in $\Delta$, we have made no effort to optimise the coefficient. \begin{problem} Improve the bounds on $f_\vecf(F)$ for bounded-degree spanning forests $F$ in complete graphs when $k \geq 3$. \end{problem} Second, since the maximum degree of a Hamilton cycle is $2$, our general upper bound in \cref{thm:bounded_deg_bound} implies that the error for embedding a representative Hamilton cycle in a complete graph is $\bigO(k^2)$.
 Our methods imply that this bound also holds for Hamilton cycles in complete bipartite graphs.
 Suppose we know an almost representative Hamilton cycle exists with error $\varepsilon$.
 Using a similar splitting strategy to the one applied in \cref{sec:knn_section}, we can apply Alon's necklace theorem to obtain an almost representative perfect matching with error $\varepsilon + \bigO(k)$.
 It follows that any improvement to the $k^2$ upper bound for Hamilton cycles yields an improvement to the corresponding upper bound for perfect matchings. \begin{problem} Improve the bounds on $f_\vecf(H)$ for a Hamilton cycle $H$ in complete or complete bipartite graphs. \end{problem}